Reconciliation Action Plan

 RAP 2013–2016

-The RAP sets out to facilitate social workers becoming better informed about working with First Australians to achieve the provision of culturally competent, safe and sensitive practice.
+The RAP sets out to facilitate social workers becoming better informed about working with First Australians to provide culturally competent, safe and sensitive practice.